natethegreate/hent-AI/README.md

 * The model supports mosaics and bars, but it really struggles when both are used on the same spot.
 Also, DCP can only generate for bars or mosaics, so you will need to keep mosaic censoring works separate from bar censored works.

-* If you choose to try the video detection, PLEASE only do one clip at a time.
+* If you choose to try the video detection, PLEASE only do one SHORT clip at a time.
 More testing is needed with video detection.

 * The Video Maker button creates a video from the output of DCP in decensored_output.
 Run this after DCP completes.
 Note you still need to select the directories for the source video, and the DCP install directory.

+* Do not put entire clips through the video detection, it is a very slow task.
+If you can, edit in only the clips with visible mosaics, get the decensored output, then edit them in the rest of the video.

 ## Contributing